 Athena can be used alongside or instead of traditional databases, depending on the specific business and technical scenario.
 However, it’s important to understand the differences between the two, and why you would choose one over the other.

 How is Athena different from a database or data warehouse?

-- Compute and storage are separate: databases both store data in rest, and provision the resources needed in order to perform queries and calculations.
+- Compute and storage are separate – databases both store data in rest and provision the resources needed to perform queries and calculations.
 Each of these comes with direct and indirect overheads.
-Athena doesn’t store data - instead, storage is managed entirely on Amazon S3.
-Athena’s query service is fully managed, so that resources are allocated automatically by AWS as needed in order to perform a query.
+Athena doesn’t store data – instead, storage is managed entirely on Amazon S3.
+Athena’s query service is fully managed, so resources are allocated automatically by AWS as needed to perform a query.

 - No DML interface – with Athena there is no need to model the data.
 I/O is a bottleneck in virtually every database, but with Athena this is a non-issue.
 And since you don’t need to waste I/O bandwidth on modeling the data, you can focus all compute resources on query processing.

-- SQL based: You can use Athena to run SQL queries on the required table which is configured in the Glue Data Catalog, or data sources you can connect to using the Athena Query Federation SDK.
+- SQL-based: You can use Athena to run SQL queries on the required table (which is configured in the Glue Data Catalog), or on data sources you can connect to using the Athena Query Federation SDK.
 For users who are already fluent in SQL, there is no learning curve for getting started.